Center for Global Health

 We place student training at front and center within these research endeavors, because we believe in investing in a more effective, experienced and well-prepared global health workforce.
 Also, integrating smart, diverse, energetic emerging professionals – like ASU’s amazing global health students - in everything we do massively expands the scope, scale and impact of our activities.

-At ASU, we work closely with the Institute for Social Science ResearchCenter for Evolution and MedicineJulie Ann Wrigley Global Institute of SustainabilitySimon A. Levin Mathematical, Computational and Modeling Sciences Center, and the PLuS Alliance.
+At ASU, we collaborate with many research centers and clusters across campus, including the Institute for Social Science ResearchCenter for Evolution and MedicineJulie Ann Wrigley Global Futures Laboratory, Institute for Human Origins, and the Arizona Water Innovation Initiative (AWII).